Do you have Highly Trusted Sponsor status?

 Do I need to take a UKBA approved English language test in order to be accepted for just an English language course?

 A UKBA approved English language test is not necessary if you are planning on studying an English language course for up to six months.
 For entry onto this length of course, Oxford International Study Centre’s own English language test will be sufficient.
-However, if you are planning on studying an English language course for more than six months, then we recommend that you take one of the UKBA approved English language tests, such as IELTS, TOEFL or Pearson.
+However, if you are planning on studying an English language course for more than six months, then we recommend that you take the UKVI IELTS exam to prove your English Language level.

 How long will it take for me to be issued with a Confirmation of Acceptance for Studies (CAS)?